 A license renewal deadline is something every agent knows about years in advance.
 That said, it’s easy to procrastinate.
 If an agent can plan to take classes regularly over the term of their licensure period, not only will they avoid having to take them all at once, but they’ll have a better chance of getting the courses they want.

 CE courses are available for a wide variety of topics within real estate.
 While many of them might sound interesting, the best return on the time invested will come from those that develop a skill and improve the agent’s ability to offer their clients better service.

 There are many options for taking CE classes online, and it’s certainly the most convenient route.
 But agents should plan to take at least some of their classes in person.
 There’s an interaction with the instructor that can’t be duplicated online.
 Also, CE classes offer a great way to network with agents from other brokerages.

-You can find out about classes in your area that meet CE requirements on dotloop’s Support page.
+You can find out about most CE-approved dotloop classes on dotloop’s Support page.
 You may also contact your local Realtor association.
 The local association will usually announce courses with dotloop instructors such as Thompson.